Jia Mi: Handling state affairs

 In 296, the Prince of Zhao, Sima Lun was called to the capital due to negligence over military affairs in Qinzhou and Yongzhou.
 At the advice of Sun Xiu, Sima Lun befriended Jia Mi along with the Empress and Guo Zhang to gain their trust.
 The same year, Guo Huai died, so Jia Mi temporarily resigned from his positions of Cavalier In Regular Attendance and General of the Rear Army to mourn.

 Even before the mourning period had ended, he was appointed Custodian of the Private Library to revise the Jin dynasty's national history.
 During his tenure, Emperor Hui ordered for another discussion to decide on which date should serve as a division point between Jin and its predecessor, Cao Wei after a previous one failed to reach a conclusive agreement.
 Following some debate, Jia Mi chose to listen to the opinions of Zhang Hua, Wang Rong, Wang Yan, Yue Guang and others who supported his proposal that the first year of the Tai'shi era (during the reign of Emperor Wu) would serve as the starting year of the Jin dynasty.

-In 299, the Master of Writing to the Ministry of Personnel, Liu Song, established a system of nine classes to assess each minister's capability and how they should be rewarded or punished.
+In 299, the Master of Writing to the Ministry of Personnel, Liu Song (刘颂), established a system of nine classes to assess each minister's capability and how they should be rewarded or punished.
 However, this was never properly implemented due to the fact that Jia Mi and Guo Zhang opposed this as it limited their influences.
 Furthermore, it was not well-received by officials who wanted to advance their careers quicker through bribery.
 Under Jia Mi and Guo Zhang, bribery was very common in the Jin government as officials would present the two with gifts to curry their favour.
 A satirical article titled Discussion on the Divinity of Money (錢神論) was written by the hermit, Lu Bao (魯褒) to criticize this trend.